kmboorom/flex_th/README.md

 In hindsight trying to do this in sql was not a good idea.
 This would have been fairly straight forward in python.

 The data isn't tabular so I had to do a bunch of manual stuff to make it tabular.
 That said I hope I showed that I understand the heirarchical nature of a Balance sheet. the final query worked.
-I would definitely design an ETL pipeline which would make these different functioning tables so they can be analyzed more easily in a data wharehouse enviornment.
+I would definitely design an ETL pipeline which would make these different functioning tables so they can be analyzed more easily in a data warehouse enviornment.
+My general approach the the problem was to insert the data into seperate tables, but then realized there were missing keys, so I had to generate some.
+My hope was to get to a point where I could do what I did in my final query and just make a simple case statement.
+There were also some general data qualilty issues with the differences in the account_id's.
+I'd definitely want to standardize those.
+My approach has the gaping hole that I manually edited the keys to make it work.
+In the future I would use python and loop through it.